Ritik543/localrepo/readme.md

-# this is a localrepo file and html and css file for project
+# this is a localrepo